-So my proposal for a Screen Block Bingo game is as follows.
 Print out a copy of the attached image and put it in your vehicle.
 As you drive around Mississippi keep your eyes peeled.
 If you see one of the block styles take a photo and cross it off your list.
-When you’ve filled your list shout out ” Screen block bingo!” loud enough for all us MissPresers to hear.
+When you’ve filled your list shout out ” Concrete block bingo!” loud enough for all us MissPresers to hear.
 Then upload these photos to the Preservation in Mississippi Flickr page to prove you are a Mississippi Preservationist extraordinaire.
 The Preservation In Mississippi Flickr page is currently celebrating having our 1000th upload and reaching the total of 50 members.
 So if you have a Flickr account and some photos of Mississippi join us in the fun!

 As with any Bingo sheet you get a free square so here are photographs of the House of the Good Shepard S.V.D.P.
-Office in Biloxi.
-Built in 1962 as the convent for Our Lady of Fatima hopefully its masonry screen will get you started and get the creative juices flowing.
-If we do have a winner there is the possibility of a real physical prize not just a digital one!
+Office.
+Built in 1962 as the convent for Our Lady of Fatima hopefully its masonry screen to get you started and get the creative juices flowing.